stonemjs/docs/src/docs/structure.md

 ---
-title: Markdown Enhance
+title: Project Structure
-icon: fab fa-markdown
 order: 2
-category:
+tag:
   - Guide
-tag:
-  - Markdown
 ---

 VuePress basically generate pages from Markdown files.
 So you can use it to generate documentation or blog sites easily.